candiddev/etcha/docs/references/cli.md

 See [Cryptography]({{< ref "/docs/references/cryptography" >}}) for more details around key formats and usage guides.

+### `file`

+Manages a file on the local machine using check/change/remove.
+Can optionally provide contents directly or via stdin, or set permissions, owner, or group, otherwise permissions will be `0644` and the user and group will be inherited from the current user.

+### `graph`

+Render a Mermaid flowchart or Graphviz digraph for Commands in a Pattern.

 ### `init`

 Create folders, files, and libraries for developing [Patterns]({{< ref "/docs/references/patterns" >}}).
 Subsequent runs of init will only update the files under `lib/etcha`.
 See [libraries]({{< ref "/docs/references/libraries" >}}) for documentation on the modules created by init.